Podcast: Play in new window | Download | Embed

 DeAnna Murphy serves as a Stake Relief Society President in Minneapolis, Minnesota.
 She also runs Strength Strategy where she consults businesses, coaches, and individuals.
 She was born in Provo, UT, but grew up in Canada.
-She met her husband at Ricks College, and had 3 children.
+She met her husband at Ricks College and they are the parents of three children.

-DeAnna shares a touching spiritual moment she had during General Conference a few months after giving birth to a daughter with spina bifida (9:14).
+9:14 DeAnna shares a touching spiritual moment she had during General Conference a few months after giving birth to a daughter with spina bifida.
 She said “It helped her look forward rather than focusing on the challenges that were to come.”

-- Differently Imperfect: When we are authentic with others, and ourselves we can progress (18:15).
+18:15 Differently Imperfect: When we are authentic with others, and ourselves we can progress.

 - Uplifted and edified together: Monthly One on One visits (24:19) to talk about many things including their personal life, and reviewed the questions “What has the Spirit taught you this month?
 What is working well and what keeps you up at night?”

 29:38 How to not start from a deficit point of view?